 Major Story Arcs

 When both sisters were of age, they were sent for combat training with the Warlords of Okaara, and it was here that Komand'r, now insanely jealous and hateful of her sister, tried to take revenge on Koriand'r by killing her.
 The attempt failed and Komand'r was expelled by the Warlords.
 Komand'r then turned on her own people, joining the enemies of Tamaran known as the Citadel, and quickly rose through their ranks.
 After she had gained considerable power and influence with the Citadel, Komand'r betrayed the people of Tamaran by giving the Citadel inside information.
-The Citadel used the information the treacherous Komand'r gave them to successfully invade Tamaran.
+The Citadel used this information to successfully invade Tamaran.
 Defeated, King Myand'r had no choice but to turn his favorite daughter, Koriand'r, over to them in return for peace.
 Part of the arrangement was that Koriand'r could never return to her home planet or the Citadel would destroy it.
 The captive princess endured six years of servitude and horrific torture at the hands of her own vengeful sister, who had now become a high ranking warrior of the Citadel.
 At one point, Koriand'r was raped by members of the Citadel that were under the command of Komand'r.
 In retaliation, Koriand'r fought back and killed the attackers, but was then subdued and sentenced to death.

 Captured by the Psions